-There is no additional content required for secondary teachers adding the same content field at the middle level.
-For add-on not within the same content field, 15 hours in the specified middle school level content or a minor in content area is required.
+For elementary, early childhood or special education majors, 15 hours in the specified middle-school level content or a minor in the content area is required.

 Physical Education

 Physical education is a unique major that differs from other curricular areas in that it is the only one that incorporates the three educational learning domains within its course offerings: the physical education major prepares students with knowledge (cognitive) pertaining to the human body; information concerning attitudes, feelings, and relationships (affective); and understanding of what physical skills the body is able to perform (psychomotor).
 The major prepares teacher candidates to instruct from kindergarten through secondary levels of public-school education and is recognized by the National Association of Sports and Physical Education and the South Carolina Department of Education.